Bell AH-1 Cobra: United States

 On 12 September 1968, Capt.
 Ronald Fogleman was flying an F-100 Super Sabre when the aircraft was shot down and he ejected 200 mi north of Bien Hoa.
 Fogleman became the only pilot to be rescued by holding on to an Army AH-1G's deployed gun-panel door.
 Bell built 1,116 AH-1Gs for the U.S. Army between 1967 and 1973, and the Cobras chalked up over a million operational hours in Vietnam; the number of Cobras in service peaked at 1,081.
+In 1971 during Operation Lam Son 719 in Southeastern Laos, 26 U.S. Army AH-1Gs were destroyed and 158 sustained some level of damage.
 Out of nearly 1,110 AH-1s that were delivered between 1967 and 1973, approximately 300 were lost to a combination of combat and accidents during the conflict.
-During Operation Lam Son 719 in Southeastern Laos, 26 U.S Army AH-1Gs were destroyed while a further 158 sustained some level of damage.
+Approximately one third of this number were operational or non-combat losses.

 The U.S. Marine Corps also operated the AH-1G Cobra in Vietnam for a short time before acquiring the twin-engine AH-1J Cobras.
 The AH-1Gs had been adopted by the Marines as an interim measure, a total of 38 helicopters having been transferred from the U.S. Army to the Marines in 1969.

 During Operation Urgent Fury, the invasion of Grenada in 1983, several Marine AH-1T SeaCobras and Army AH-1S Cobras were deployed to fly close air support and helicopter escort missions.
 On the first day of the invasion, two of the four AH-1Ts involved were lost to anti-aircraft fire in the attack on Fort Frederick.

 During 1989, Army Cobras participated in Operation Just Cause, the U.S. invasion of Panama.
 It operated alongside its eventual successor in US Army service, the Boeing AH-64 Apache, for the first time during the combat in Panama.